pm0kjp/R-at-CAR/chapter7.md

 Then, use dplyr to limit the fakeMath dataframe to just those rows that represent each subject's *first* Math score (in time).
 The simplest way to do this is:

-* use group_by to create groups based on subjectID
+* use group_by to create groups, one for each subjectID (so that everything that happens next happens within each group)
-* use filter to restrict the rows to be the earliest of the dates
+* use filter -- which picks rows --  to restrict the rows to be the earliest of the dates (this is happening within each group, so each subject is left with just rows that have the earliest administration date)
-* use slice to just take the first remaining row (only important if there's a date tie)
+* use slice to just take the first remaining row (only important if there's a date tie -- 2 or more rows match the earliest date for a certain subject)
-* ungroup.
+* ungroup (we've reduced each group, each subjectID, to just one row.
+Let's put those rows altogether again without having groups!)
 * save the results in earliestMathScores.

 Find out the number of rows in earliestMathScores.
 How many unique Math test takers do we have?
 Store that number in numMath.

 *** =hint
 Do you need to be reminded of the structure of fakeMath?
 Try `str(fakeMath)`.
+Also, in dplyr, you don't have to put the data frame name, once you've indicated it at the start of the statement.
+So, since we've defined fakeMath as our object that we're manipulating, we can just do group_by(subjectID) instead of group_by(fakeMath$subjectID).

 *** =pre_exercise_code
 ```{r}